 2.2 The Westley and Maclean Model

-This communication emphasizes that the cultural and environmental factors profoundly impact communication.
+This communication emphasizes that the communication highlights various cultural contexts and environmental factors profoundly impact communication.
 The way one conveys the message, and with the perspective, other people will receive it influences the communication.

 The communication is shaped by the objects of orientations of the sender and receiver.
-The object of orientation consists of the culture, background, and beliefs of the person involved in the communication.
+The object of orientation of communication consists mostly of the culture, background, and beliefs of the person involved in the communication.

 The Westley and Maclean model is applied in two contexts of communications, such as mass communication and interpersonal communication.
 In interpersonal communication, feedback is immediate and direct, whereas, in mass communication, feedback is indirect and slow.